Back to All Events

 All hands on deck for public outcry against proposed economic incentives for Data Centers, ai companies, defense tech, and autonomous vehicles!

-The Problem: “Target industries” for these incentives includes the “ai industry.”
-Without specific bans, we are deeply concerned that this will result in economic incentives for data centers!!
+The Problem: Without specific bans, we are deeply concerned that this will result in economic incentives for data centers, defense tech, and much more

 Our Ask: We are calling on Council to ban specific industries and companies from getting economic incentives in the future, including…